trankimtung/aws-llmops-workshop/docs/part-01/40-deploying-to-aws.md

 Follow the URL of `WebAppUrl` output to access the demo Generative AI application.

-## Delete the test stack
+## Delete the manually created stack

-Now that you've confirmed the infrastructure and the demo Generative AI application are functional, you can delete the test stack.
+Now that you've confirmed the infrastructure and the demo Generative AI application are functional, you can delete the stack that you just manually created.

 In your terminal, run: